bitsofcotton/ddpmopt/README.md

 So this effects if input stream is enough dense in another words stream is stable for input entropy one by one meaning, the result is reasonable in the continuity meaning.
 Some of the PRNG tests causes this valid but there's something new parameters on entropy feeding ratio, they fails with gulfs depends on the range we use in the range.

-In some auto tune entropy feeding, we can do goki_check_cc:test.py:pred command.
+In some auto tune entropy feeding, we can do goki_check_cc:test.py:pred command or predv nrecur template specification.

-However, if we met gulf on prediction concerned with internal states series the stream have, we cannot predict at all on the range.

-Either, PSVD class can be used to avoid timing-related prediction fails but they needs phase period on input numbers.
-So we eliminated them.

 # Tips on contexts
 We use whole image context to insert context then predict with such each pixel context.
 So each image consistency is used and applied for the output.